 - Testing Accommodations: Assists faculty who may not have appropriate resources in providing testing accommodations.
 Accommodations such as extended time, reduced distraction spaces and assistive technology are provided at the Disability Services Office.

-- Assistive Technology: Consults with, trains and provides students with appropriate assistive technology to assist them in accessing their educational programs.
+- Assistive Technology: Consults with students on appropriate assistive technology to assist them in accessing their educational programs.